-The trim span command is the basic means of trimming the accuracy of a SCM9B-D100 module.
-The TS command loads a calibration factor into nonvolatile memory to trim the full-scale output of the signal conditioning circuitry.
-It is intended only to compensate for long-term drifts due to aging of the analog circuits, and has a useful trim value of $\pm 10\%$ of the nominal calibration set at the factory.
+The Trim Span command is the basic means of trimming the accuracy of a SCM9B-5000 module.
+The TS command loads a calibration factor into nonvolatile memory to trim the full-scale output of an analog input channel.

+The SCM9B-5000 series modules contain a seperate calibration span trim for each channel.
+This command is intended only to compensate for long-term drifts due to aging of the analog circuits, and has a useful trim value of $\pm 10\%$ of the nominal calibration set at the factory.
 It is not to be used to change the basic transfer function of the module.
-Full information on the use of the TS command may be found in Chapter 9.
+Full information on the use of the TS command may be found in Chapter 8.